 Solvency II requires loans and mortgages to be held at Fair Value ('market value').
+There were no judgement, valuation, or recognition assumption changes during the year.

 The different valuation approach stipulated under IFRS and Solvency II - amortised cost versus Fair Value - requires revaluation of loans and mortgages.
 By their nature, none of the loans and mortgages included in this category are listed on active markets.
 According to the Solvency II regulation the Fair Value should be based on the discounted cash flow valuation method.
 The Solvency II value determination should then be based on the contractual future cash flows discounted with a discount rate representing the time value of money and risk.